Skip to main content

 Scope and Contents

-This collection includes the transcripts from the Soemu Toyoda war crimes Tribunal.
-There are fifteen boxes containing the trial transcripts, the affidavit of Soemu Toyoda, the Judgement of the International Military Tribunal for the Far East, and counts 54 and 55 against Stricto Sensu.
+This collection includes the transcripts from the Soemu Toyoda war crimes tribunal.
+There are fifteen boxes containing the trial transcripts, the affidavit of Soemu Toyoda, the judgement of the International Military Tribunal for the Far East, and counts 54 and 55 against Stricto Sensu.
 Some prosecution exhibits in the transcripts include photographs.

 Dates

-• 1948
+• Creation: 1948

 Language of Materials